Real-time adaptive estimation of decoherence timescales for a single qubit: Introduction

 \section{Introduction}

 Decoherence, resulting from the interaction of a quantum system with its environment, is a key performance indicator for qubits in quantum technologies \cite{suter2016colloquium} including quantum communication, computation and sensing.
 Decoherence timescales determine the storage time for quantum memories and quantum repeaters, a crucial metric for quantum communication networks \cite{wehner2018quantum,pompili2021realization,bradley2019ten,zhong2015optically}.
-Rapid benchmarking of decoherence timescales in platforms such as superconducting qubits \cite{arute2019quantum,wu2021strong} or silicon spin qubits \cite{crippa2019gate,vinet2021path}, is a critical validation and quality assurance step for the development of large-scale quantum computing architectures, and may be crucial for keeping error correction protocols efficient when operating close to fault-tolerance thresholds.
+Rapid benchmarking of decoherence timescales in platforms such as superconducting qubits \cite{arute2019quantum,wu2021strong} or silicon spin qubits \cite{crippa2019gate,vinet2021path}, is a critical validation and quality assurance step for the development of large-scale quantum computing architectures, and has the potential to improve error correction protocols efficiently close to fault-tolerance thresholds.
 In quantum sensing, the role of decoherence is two-fold.
 On one side, decoherence sets the ultimate performance limit of the sensors \cite{degen2017quantum}.
 On the other hand, decoherence itself can be the quantity measured by a quantum sensor, as it provides information about the environment.
-An example of this is relaxometry, where the rate at which a polarized quantum sensor reaches the thermal equilibrium configuration gives information about different physical processes in the environment \cite{schmid_lorch_2015, finco2021imaging, nie2021quantum, zhang2021toward}.
+An example of this is relaxometry, where the rate at which a polarised quantum sensor reaches the thermal equilibrium configuration gives information about different physical processes in the environment \cite{schmid_lorch_2015, finco2021imaging, nie2021quantum, zhang2021toward}.

 Decoherence rates can be measured by preparing the system into a known quantum state and probing it at varying time delays to determine the probability of decay from its initial state.
 The standard protocol for decoherence estimation involves a series of measurements with time delays set over a pre-determined range, reflecting the expected value of the decoherence rate, and fitting of the result to a decay function.
 As the range of time delays is determined in advance, some of the measurements will provide little information on the decoherence of the system, since the time delay is either much shorter than the true decoherence rate, resulting in no decay, or much longer, resulting in complete decay.